British colonisation of Tasmania: First colonies 1803

 The first British colonies on Tasmania appeared circa 1803.
 Small numbers of whalers and sealers set up communities along the Northern Coast and the Bass Strait islands.
 The whalers and sealers began to trade with the Aboriginal Tasmanians along the North Coast.
-Most of the goods traded were seal skins, dogs and Aboriginal women.
+Most of the goods traded were seal skins and dogs.
 Sporadic skirmishes over land and women occurred between the settlers and the Aboriginal people, but few records of the conflict exist.

 In late 1803 to early 1804 colonisation of Tasmania began to formalise.
 The governor of New South Wales built military outposts along the River Derwent in southern Tasmania, and also on the Tamar River in the north to prevent French interests in the area.
 These outposts began to grow into small communities as new settlers and convicts came from Great Britain.
 Communities around Hobart and Launceston were established, which would eventually become the largest settlements on Tasmania, and railways connecting the towns were built.
 The early colonies on Tasmania constantly suffered from lack of food.